 The Bureau shall:

-- a.
-Receive applications for admission and determine the applicant's eligibility for membership and report its recommendation to the next plenary meeting of the General Assembly.
+a.
+Receive applications for admission and determine the applicant's eligibility for Membership and report its recommendation to the next plenary meeting of the General Assembly.

-- b.
-Invite applicants for membership before their election to the plenary meetings of the General Assembly as observers.
-Subject to confirmation by the General Assembly, the Bureau may also invite as observers to the plenary meetings of the General Assembly non-member organizations and bodies, which have a deep interest in the development of space activities.
+b.
+Invite applicants for Membership before their election to the plenary meetings of the General Assembly as observers.
+Subject to confirmation by the General Assembly, the Bureau may also invite as observers to the plenary meetings of the General Assembly non-Member organizations and bodies, which have a deep interest in the development of space activities.

-- c.
-Require a proof of declared space related character and internal membership of any member whenever it is at issue, and in case of a negative result, recommend to the General Assembly a temporary suspension of rights of such member.
+c.
+Require a proof of declared space related character and internal Membership of any Member whenever it is at issue, and in case of a negative result, recommend to the General Assembly a temporary suspension of rights of such member.

-- d.
-Recommend to the General Assembly for consideration the termination of membership of any member under the conditions set forth in Article 5.1. a. of this Constitution and the change in the category of members according to Article 5.3. of this Constitution.
+d.
+Recommend to the General Assembly for consideration the termination of Membership of any Member under the conditions set forth in Article 5.1. a. of this Constitution and the change in the category of Members according to Article 5.3. of this Constitution.

-- e.
+e. .
 Recommend and supervise the arrangements for the plenary meetings of the General Assembly and, in cooperation with the entities mentioned in Article 2.2(e) and 6.2(j), for congresses, symposia and other such meetings of the Federation and to take all necessary steps for this purpose.

-- f.
+f.
 Prepare and submit an agenda of the matters to be considered at the plenary meetings of the General Assembly.
 All matters, which are to be decided by the General Assembly, shall be considered in advance by the Bureau.

-- g.
+g.
 Supervise the preparation of the accounts and the disbursement of funds, recommend an annual budget and present all pertinent information in the form of an annual report to the General Assembly.

-- h.
-Make recommendations to the General Assembly concerning annual contributions of each member of the Federation.
+h.
+Make recommendations to the General Assembly concerning annual contributions of each Member of the Federation.

-- i.
+i.
 Accept on behalf of the Federation private donations or contributions from national or international organizations or from governments.

-- j.
+j.
 Appoint interim committees to discharge tasks arising since the last plenary meeting of the General Assembly.

-- k.
+k.
 Take appropriate measures for developing the cooperation of the Federation with national and international organizations, societies, bodies and institutions in the field of space activities and the peaceful uses of outer space, on the basis of guidelines established by the General Assembly.

-Chapter V – Elections
+CHAPTER V – ELECTIONS

 Article 12 - Nomination Committee

-Nominees for the positions of Elective Officer shall be a representative of a Member in good standing, shall fulfil the criteria for eligibility for office and shall confirm that they accept nomination.
+Nominees for the positions of any Elective Officer shall be representatives of Members in good standing, shall fulfil the criteria for eligibility for office and shall confirm that they accept the nomination.
+Candidates may be nominated either for the President position, or for a Vice President position (according to Article 9.2.b).
+They shall not be nominated for a specific Vice President portfolio as these are assigned by the President after the election has been completed (see Article 9.2.c).
 Nominees may only be recommended for one open position.

 12.3 Nomination Committee report

-The Nomination Committee shall review the applications for office according to the term applicable to that office under Article 8.2.b, shall review the candidatures and interview each candidate between the two sessions of the General Assembly.
-It shall thereafter notify the Bureau of its recommendations for the position of President and positions of Vice President, as the terms of individual office so require and the positions become vacant.
+Once the Nomination Committee has made a determination, objectively reached, and with the interests of the Federation in mind, it shall thereafter notify the Bureau of its recommendations for the position of President and positions of Vice President, as the terms of individual office so require and the positions become vacant.
 The Bureau shall thereafter inform the General Assembly of the list of qualifying candidates drawn up by the Nomination Committee for recommendation to the General Assembly.
-Where the Bureau does not agree with the Nomination Committee recommendations, it may inform the General Assembly of its own recommendations only after the Nomination Committee has presented its recommendations to the General Assembly.
+Where the Bureau does not agree with the Nomination Committee recommendations, it may inform the General Assembly of its disagreement.

 12.4 Hearing in General Assembly

-Chapter VI – Dissolution
+CHAPTER VI – DISSOLUTION